evomimic/map-narratives/docs/drafts/collective-governance.md

 > 🚧 **Draft in Progress** — This narrative holon is evolving and open for remix.

 # 🏛️ Collective Cell Governance Scaffolds
-### Regenerative trust architectures for Collective Cells
+### Regenerative trust architectures for Agent Spaces

 ---